LegoCreation/CNN_eddy_detection/scripts/readme.md

 # Readme.md
-## example.ipnyb: Contains the usage of interpolator class
+## example.ipynb: Contains the usage of interpolator class